Nishantraj140/Classification-of-IRIS-species-dataset/README.md

 # Classification-of-IRIS-species-dataset
-Classification-of-IRIS-dataset-using-KNNC Classification of different species of Iris flowers
+Classification-of-IRIS-dataset-using-different algorithms, Classification of different species of Iris flowers